danlinenberg/aws-sso-swiftbar/README.md

 ### Time not updating after login

-Wait 10 seconds for the plugin to refresh, or manually refresh SwiftBar.
+Wait a minute for the plugin to refresh, or manually refresh SwiftBar.

 ### Profile switching doesn't work

 Check that the `refresh=true` parameter is in the profile buttons.
-The menu bar should update within 10 seconds of switching profiles.
+The menu bar should update within a minute of switching profiles.

 ## File Structure